f-ui

 Stacked Validators

 Kind base rules run first; pass validator to append domain or business checks on top.
 The work email below uses kind="email" (built-in format on blur) plus a custom rule that requires @acme.com — try not-an-email, me@gmail.com, then ada@acme.com.
+Recipes for hybrid authority and reveal timing: Form Validation.

 kind only — built-in format: email on blur